billnunn/Assessment-2-Bill-Chentian/README.md

 ## Requirements

-Requirements for each Rmd file is in the script.
+Requirements for each Rmd file are within each script.

 ## Evidence